Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Results

-We study the shock structure using spectral lineouts averaged over $0.1$ ns ($\approx 0.4$ shock ion gyro-scale).
-When consistent with a Maxwellian VDF, equation (\ref{eq:Skw}) is fit (see Fig. \ref{fig:shock evolution}c,d for example spectra).
-We found that the EPW feature is Maxwellian through the experiment, whereas the IAW becomes non-Maxwellian in the downstream.
-Fig. \ref{fig:shock evolution}e-g shows the plasma evolution in shock and null experiments.
+We study the shock structure using spectral lineouts averaged over $0.1$ ns, corresponding to a spatial resolution of $\approx65$ $\mu$m based on the shock velocity, which is comparable to the Thomson scattering volume and equivalent to $\approx0.5$ shocked ion gyroradii $r_{i}^{(d)}=u^{(d)}/\omega_{ci}^{(d)}$.
+When consistent with a Maxwellian VDF, equation (\ref{eq:Skw}) is fit to extract plasma parameters (see \autoref{fig:shock evolution}c,d for example spectra).
+We find that the EPW feature is Maxwellian throughout the experiment, whereas the IAW becomes non-Maxwellian in the downstream.
+Figure~\ref{fig:shock evolution}e-g shows the plasma evolution in shock and null experiments.
 We focus first on the shock experiments (solid lines), and return to the null experiments below.
 The upstream density $n_e^{(u)} = (6.7\pm0.5) \times 10^{18}$ cm$^{-3}$ jumps to a peaked value of $ (2.8\pm 0.1) \times 10^{19}$ cm$^{-3}$ as the shock passes through the probe at $t=7.6\pm 0.2$ ns.
 The time-of-flight indicates a shock speed $v_{sh} = 660 \pm 20$ km/s.
-After this initial overshoot, the density decreases to $n_e^{(d)} = (2.7\pm0.1) \times 10^{19}$ cm$^{-3}$, giving a compression ratio $R = 4.0\pm 0.3$, consistent with a fully developed shock and with the strong-shock limit in magnetohydrodynamics.
+After this initial overshoot, the density decreases to $n_e^{(d)} = (2.4\pm0.1) \times 10^{19}$ cm$^{-3}$, giving a compression ratio $R = 3.6\pm 0.3$, consistent with a fully developed shock and the MHD jump conditions.
+From this, we assume a downstream compressed magnetic field of $B^{(d)} = R B^{(u)}=37.6\pm 3.2$ T, based on previous experiments we have done that have observed field compressions consistent with the jump conditions \citep{Schaeffer2019}.